telerik/kendo-ui-builder/docs/index.md

 # Introduction to Kendo UI Builder

-Kendo UI® Builder by Progress® (Kendo UI Builder) is a tool for creating and managing web applications.
+Kendo UI® Builder by Progress® is a tool for creating and managing web applications.

-The Builder separates the user interface (UI) settings&mdash;views and modules&mdash;from the business logic of the project which runs on the application server.
-The UIs are also convenient for revamping existing applications and enabling them to support the implementation of Kendo UI components.
-In addition, the tool delivers extension points for customization and supports the creation of Angular and AngularJS-based projects.
+The Builder separates the user interface (UI)&mdash;views and modules&mdash;from the project business logic which runs on the application server.
+The views and modules comprise Kendo UI® Designer by Progress®.
+For more information on the Designer, refer to the article on [getting started with the Kendo UI Designer]({% slug getstarted_kdesigner %}).

+You can also use the Builder for revamping existing applications and enabling them to support the implementation of Kendo UI components.
+In addition, the Builder provides extension points for customizing the functional units of the application and can be used in the Angular and AngularJS frameworks.

 For more information on how to integrate the Builder into OpenEdge business applications, refer to the [official Progress<sup>®</sup> Software Documentation](https://www.progress.com/documentation/kendo-ui-builder).